 We spent an awesome night tucked into a secluded and free campsite as the river raged beside us and we watched river rafting trips brave the rapids.

-We will be back into part of Chile soon enough though as we head toward Torres del Paine.
+We will be back into a part of Chile soon enough though as we head toward Torres del Paine!
+I can’t wait!

 The Worst 24 Hours of the Trip

-It started with a terrible windy day in Chalten which kept us from hiking.
-We decided to push on to the famous Perito Moreno glacier, but upon packing up the truck can heading out of town we found that the gas station was out of fuel.
+It started with a terribly windy day in Chalten which kept us from hiking.
+We decided to push on to the famous Perito Moreno glacier, but upon packing up the truck and heading out of town we found that the gas station was out of fuel.

 We turned around and had nowhere really to go, and the wind kept us confined to the truck.